UI for Virtual Reality

 There is however some standardization that is occurring closer to the cursor end of the spectrum.
 First there is gaze-only.
 The user selects a target by aiming a ray that extends from the center of their gaze out into the space directly in front of them at a certain distance.
 It’s about as precise as a laser pointer glued to their forehead.
 This is by and far the most accessible and widely used control scheme because it doesn’t require a controller.
 Most lower end mobile VR solutions use gaze selection, but also higher-end systems sometimes leverage the simplicity of this system.
 IMO this is something akin to mobile first design.
 In its simplest state, all VR UI systems should support a gaze-only model before expanding to support more complex control systems.

 Second, is a 3DOF (3 Degrees of Freedom) controller.
 3DOF tracks only rotation (pitch, roll, and yaw).
 The experience is similar to a laser pointer with little to no arm movement.
 This is the simplest of the tracked controllers, but developers are getting creative with different physical models (fishing pole, arm extension, etc.) that are proving 3DOF to be a powerful solution.
 Most of the higher-end mobile/untethered solutions are coming standard with 3DOF controllers.

 It’s important that the designer makes it clear what the system can do

-The final is 6DOF which tracks both rotation (pitch, roll, and yaw) and position (length, width, and depth).
+The final is 6DOF which tracks both rotation (pitch, roll, and yaw) and position (height, width, and depth).
 At that point, the controller is fully tracked in space and can proxy for hand interaction.
 Compared to the other tracked controller models, this is the most immersive.
 If done with elegance, the user will no longer be thinking of the physics of proxy and will simply be sword fighting a skeleton warrior, climbing a mountain, or painting in thin air.